 On May 15, 1939 Leroy Anderson conducted at another annual "Harvard Night" concert.
 He led the BPO in "Die Fledermaus Overture" by Johann Strauss, Jr., the premiere of Anderson's "Harvard Sketches", and "Up the Street March" by Robert G. Morse, arranged by Anderson.
 Anderson returned on June 20, 1939 to conduct the second performance of his "Harvard Sketches", "Jazz Pizzicato", and "Wintergreen for President" by George Gershwin, arranged by Anderson.
 12

 In Spring of 1945 Anderson was a Captain in the US Army and was assigned to the Department of Military Intelligence at the Pentagon in Washington, D.C.
+With the defeat of Germany and its allies, Anderson's work schedule afforded him time to compose music.
 He had written "The Syncopated Clock" and "Promenade" in April of 1945 and sent the two scores to Arthur Fiedler.
 Fiedler invited Anderson to come to Boston to conduct the premiere of these two pieces.
-Anderson was granted a leave of absence from the Army for this concert on May 23, 1938 during the annual "Harvard Night at the Pops".
-13 He conducted "Die Fledermaus Overture" by Johann Strauss, Jr., Anderson's own compositions "Jazz Pizzicato" and "Jazz Legato", his arrangement "Harvard Fantasy" and "Fair Harvard" by Samuel Gilman, arranged by Anderson.14 He then gave "Promenade" and "The Syncopated Clock" their first performances.
+Anderson was granted a leave of absence from the Army for this concert on May 23, 1945 during the annual "Harvard Night at the Pops".
+13 Wearing his Army uniform, he conducted "Die Fledermaus Overture" by Johann Strauss, Jr., Anderson's own compositions "Jazz Pizzicato" and "Jazz Legato", his arrangement "Harvard Fantasy" and "Fair Harvard" by Samuel Gilman, arranged by Anderson.14 He then gave "Promenade" and "The Syncopated Clock" their first performances.
 15

-July 3, 1945 Leroy Anderson conducted the "Army Night" concert of the BPO at Symphony Hall.
+July 3, 1945 Leroy Anderson conducted the "Army Night" concert of the BPO at Symphony Hall wearing his Army uniform.
 He conducted "Field Artillery March" by Sousa, "Overture to Light Calvery" by von Suppé, Scherzo from "A Midsummer Night's Dream" by Mendelssohn, the Finale from "Symphony No. 4" by Tchaikovsky, "Wine, Woman and Song" waltzes by Johann Strauss, Jr., Anderson's own works "Jazz Pizzicato", "Jazz Legato", "Promenade" and "Salute to Our Fighting Forces" arranged by Peter Bodge.
-The following year Anderson conducted the BPO on June 27, 1946.
+The following year Anderson conducted the BPO on June 27, 1946 as a civilian.
 He conducted "Blue Danube" by Johann Strauss Jr, Anderson's own compositions "Promenade", "The Syncopated Clock", and "Carousel" by Richard Rodgers, arranged by Anderson.16

 May 14, 1947 Leroy Anderson conducted the BPO at Symphony Hall in Anderson's "Harvard Sketches", "Serenata", and "Annie Get Your Gun" by Irving Berlin, arranged by Anderson.
 Arthur Fiedler had given "Serenata" its first performance 4 nights earlier on May 10, 1947.
 June 30, 1949 Leroy Anderson conducted the BPO at Symphony Hall in the second and third thirds of the program.
 He conducted 3 movements of his "Irish Suite", "South Pacific" by Richard Rodgers arranged by Anderson and Anderson's "Sleigh Ride" which Fiedler had premiered a year before.17 "Irish Suite" had been premiered by Fiedler in 1947.
 Anderson originally wrote four movements in just 12 days before that 1947 concert as a work commissioned by the Eire Society of Boston.
 He later wrote two more movements which Fiedler premiered in 1949.18